Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

-By Lemma \ref{lem:cond10}.\ref{obs: unattached_10}, we can assume that the edges in $ E $ are of Types O, B, L, R, BL, BR, LL, and RR.
-Tables \ref{table:compatibility} and \ref{table:compatibility2} show Properties 5-11 on $ G $ under which a valid replacement is guaranteed.
-All these properties follow by Lemmas \ref{obs:boundary} and \ref{lem:cond10}.
-The following corollary follows from Properties 5-11 and is used for Subcases (2,2,2,0), (2,2,1,1), and (1,2,2,1). \begin{cor} Let $ e_i $ and $ e_j $ be two consecutive edges in the list $ e_1,e_3,e_2,e_4 $, each crossed by two edges in $ D $.
-Then there is a valid replacement unless $ e_i $ and $ e_j $ are of types (in this order) BL-BR or LL-RR. \end{cor}
+\paragraph{All other Subcases.} In all the remaining subcases, $ e'=10 $, by Lemma \ref{obs:boundary} we assume that $ \partial \conv(V) $ is formed by sides and edges only, and by Property $ \PN $ we assume that there are no edges of type N-.
+The following corollary follows from Properties $ \PN$-$ \PanyL $. \begin{cor} Let $ a_i $ and $ a_j $ be two consecutive edges in the list $ a_1,a_3,a_2,a_4 $, each crossed by two edges in $ D $.
+Then there is a valid replacement unless $ a_i $ and $ a_j $ are of types (in this order) LB-RB or LL-RR. \end{cor}

-In \textbf{Subcase (2,2,2,0)}, there are three consecutive twos.
-If $ e_1 $ and $ e_3 $ are of types BL-BR or LL-RR, then $ e_3 $ and $ e_2 $ are not of those types and thus a valid replacement is guaranteed by Corollary \ref{cor:22}.
+In \textbf{Subcase (2,2,2,0)}, there are three consecutive 2s.
+If $ a_1 $-$ a_3 $ are of types LB-RB or LL-RR, then $ a_3 $-$ a_2 $ are not of those types and thus a valid replacement is guaranteed by Corollary \ref{cor:22}.

 In \textbf{Subcases (2,2,1,1) and (1,2,2,1)}, there is a 2,2,1 substring.
-By Corollary \ref{cor:22}, the only possible remaining cases are when the first two of these three edges are of types BL-BR or LL-RR.
-If the third edge is of type L or R, then Property 6 guarantees a valid replacement.
-If the third edge is of type B, then LL-RR-B is covered by Property 8 and BL-BR-B is covered by Property 11.
+By Corollary \ref{cor:22}, there is a valid replacement unless the first two of these three edges are of types LB-RB or LL-RR.
+If the third edge is of type R- or L-, then Lemma \ref{obs:gen1}.\ref{PNaa_PLaa} and Property $ \PanyL $, respectively, guarantee a valid replacement.
+If the third edge is of type B, then LL-RR-B is covered by Property $ \PLLa $ and LB-RB-B is covered by Property $ \PV $.